 In the US, a pilot license is issued by the FAA and allows an individual to fly a variety of aircraft.
-But let's break down the specifics of the different types.
+But let’s break down the different types of pilot licenses.

 To understand this, it’s important to know the difference between a certificate and a rating.